olileach/bedrock-summariser/README.md

 # Bedrock Summariser

-This is a simple web app build on Node.js that allows you to summarise a conversation using your web browser microphone using AWS Bedrock, ask a question directly to Bedrock, and try out different Bedrock Foudnational Models.
+This is a simple web app built on Node.js that allows you to summarise a conversation using your web browser microphone using AWS Bedrock, ask a question directly to Bedrock, and try out different Bedrock Foudnational Models.

 ## Description